Mystic Seaport Light: Operational requirements

-The Mystic Seaport Light is subject to United States Coast Guard regulations to become operational, and because it is a full-sized replica of a lighthouse, requirements include supervisory schedules and installation of an emergency, backup light.
+The Mystic Seaport Light is subject to United States Coast Guard regulations to become operational because it is a full-sized replica of a lighthouse; requirements include supervisory schedules and installation of an emergency backup light.
 This was not a financial priority for Mystic Seaport in 1967 and it was not made a fully functional lighthouse.

-In 1979, Brierley noted that the present use of the lighthouse remained as "[a]n example of a lighthouse used as a navigational aid."
-Regardless of its intended function, the lighthouse was used as the starting mark for the Mystic River Day seine boat race in 1981.
-By 2014, it is active, using a fourth order Fresnel lens on loan from the Coast Guard, but is not an official aid to navigation.
+In 1979, Brierley noted that the present use of the lighthouse remained as "an example of a lighthouse used as a navigational aid."
+It was used as the starting mark for the Mystic River Day seine boat race in 1981.
+It became active in 2014, using a fourth order Fresnel lens on loan from the Coast Guard, but it is not an official aid to navigation.

 Design renovation

 In late 2007, the Mystic Seaport asked Oudens Ello Architecture of Boston to develop a design proposal for the light.
 Oudens Ello Architecture developed a "multilayered system of open wood slats and sound absorptive material creating an interior environment evocative of a Nantucket basket."
 The task called for an "audio-visual display in a single, conical room of little more than 100 square feet."
 The renovated exhibit was also made wheelchair accessible via a ramp.